 Full Persona 4 Spoilers & Minor Persona 5 Spoilers

-I’m still slowly making my way through Persona 5 — while I do think it’s a fantastic role-playing game that builds upon Persona 4 in just about every way possible, it’s missing an element of its predecessor that I loved, murder mystery.
+I recently completed Persona 5 — while I do think it’s a fantastic role-playing game that builds upon Persona 4 in just about every way possible, it’s missing an element of its predecessor that I loved, murder mystery.

 I will admit, maybe I am easily caught off guard, but the ending of Persona 4 totally surprised me.
 The entire game I couldn’t quite figure who was behind all of the bizarre murders taking place Inaba.
-Gathering the group around a table and having long discussions about who we think the killer could be are some of my favorite memories with the game.
+Gathering the group around a table and having long discussions about who we think the killer could be are some of my favorite memories of the game.
 Little did I know, the culprit was right under our noses the entire game.
 I gasped when the realization of Tohru Adachi being the killer set in.
 The character was splendidly written so that the player would never suspect such a dopey and nice fella to perform acts of murder and betrayal.

 Persona 4 Golden was the first game in the series that I played.
 Needless to say, it totally caught me off guard and quickly become one of my favorite games of all time.
 It was after falling in love with Persona 4 Golden that I checked out previous games in the series.
 Persona 3 also quickly became a favorite RPG of mine, although I thought earlier games in the franchise didn’t offer the same amount of charm with its characters or writing.